lreynolds188/ATechSol/docs/about/Tutanota.md

 title: Tutanota
 ---

-Tutanota is a German based open source end-to-end encrypted emailing service.
-They are the second largest provider of privacy based emailing and offer all the services you'd come to expect like custom domains, alias', encrypted calendar/contacts, and much more at a respectable price.
+Tutanota is an open source end-to-end encrypted emailing service.
+They offer a mail client that is available on all desktop and mobile devices and are the second largest provider of privacy based emailing.
+Their service combines all of the features we come to expect like custom domains, alias', encrypted calendar/contacts, and much more at a respectable price.

 [<img alt="Tutanota Website Preview" src="/img/Tutanota.png" />](https://tutanota.com/)